xray-forge/stalker-xrf-engine/cli/link/README.md

 Contains commands related to linking and unlinking of game folders.

 - Allows linking of game folder and easier navigation
-- Allows linking of gamedata folder and easier rebuilding of mod
+- Allows linking of gamedata folder and easier rebuilding of the engine mod
 - Allows linking of game logs for easier observation from IDE

 Unlinking removes folders if they are pointing to the project.